robotics-4-all/smauto/README.md

 #### Example Conditions

 Bellow you will find some example conditions.
-You can find more by visiting the examples folder in the HA-Auto repository here.

 ```
 (bedroom_humidity.humidity < 0.3) AND (bedroom_humidifier.state == 0)

 ((bedroom_human_detector.position != []) AND (bedroom_thermometer.temperature < 27.5)) AND (bedroom_thermostat.state == 0)
 ```

 ### Actions